 If the low water pressure problem isn’t simply from one or two of your facets, it’s likely you have a larger problem.

 Be sure to check the water and PRV shut off valves in your house, as these are often the cause of low water pressure.
 Look for water leaks, as a leaking water main or toilet can often be where the problem is originating.
+Sometimes, there might even be a pipe leak in the ceiling that is causing your water pressure to be low, so make sure to check all areas of your home for signs of a leak.

 Check the water heater as well, since if you’re only having low water pressure when the hot water is running, it’s likely that the problem is the hot water shut-off valve on your actual water heater.